eclipse-sumo/sumo/docs/web/docs/Simulation/SublaneModel.md

 - lateral position (posLat): offset from the center of the current lane in meters
 - shadow lane: Each vehicle in the sublane model occupies 1 or 2 lanes.
-The lane that contains that contains the center of the front-bumper is refered to as its *lane*.
+The lane that contains the center of the front-bumper is refered to as its *lane*.
 If the vehicle front-bumper also reaches into another lane, this is called the *shadow lane*